chiefJurist/Trading-Bot/README.md

 - **ADX** — confirms the trend is strong enough to trade (filters out choppy conditions)
 - **Fast/slow MA crossover** — picks direction (long or short)
 - **Bollinger Bands** — confirms price hasn't already run past the opposite band before entering

+If you installed via pip, edit your own copy of `pattern.py` and either run it directly (`python your_pattern.py`) or clone the repo to modify the installed source.

 ### Customizing timeframe and parameters